 A bad credit loan is a type of personal loan offered to people with a less than ideal credit score.
 Bad credit lenders tend to take an alternative approach to loan applications, looking beyond your credit score to look at the wider picture.
 This is because credit scores can take a long time to repair, and your situation may improve much faster than your score.

 Most lenders who offer bad credit loans look at your financial circumstances as they exist now.
-Each lender will have their own eligibility criteria, which can include income, employment status, and recent financial behaviour.
-Meeting these requirements does not guarantee approval, but it can improve your chances depending on the lender’s assessment process.
+Each lender will have their own eligibility criteria, which can include things like:

 Secured vs unsecured bad credit loans